russellwhitaker/uap-clj-hiveudf/README.md

 1. Re-implement UDFs as GenericUDFs;
 2. Add memoization and/or LRU caching after various performance tests;
+3. Replace BDD tests with test generators using ua-parser/uap-core fixtures.

 Pull requests will be very happily considered.